celulaproject/celula/README.md

 ## Problem

-> How can I give a server an identity?
-That is, the ability to store cryptographic keys that no third party can alter or access and which can be preserved over time.
+Our motivation is to be able to trust in a machine rather than on the entities or organizations who launched the machine.
+It is some form of identity on the Internet for servers.
+That is, the ability to store cryptographic keys that no third party can alter or access, which can be preserved over time, and exposed to interact with through an API.

 This problem is equivalent to solving two separate problems:
-- How can I give proof that my service is actually running a given code, always.
+> - How can I give proof that my service is actually running a given code, always.
 - How can I give proof that nobody has physical or remote access to the server.

 If I can prove that my server is always running a given code and nobody can access the server then if that code exposes a cryptographic signing, encrypting and decrypting API I have solved my problem.